 Clamping a vehicle on private land

 This particular subject is one that we receive so many enquiries about.
-In the first instances, the Taking Control of Goods Regulations 2013 specifically provide that a bailiff/enforcement agent may clamp a vehicle at the debtors property or on a public highway.
+In the first instances, the Taking Control of Goods Regulations 2013 specifically provide that a bailiff/enforcement agent may clamp a vehicle at the debtors property or on a highway.